 Great attention needs to be paid to forecasts and incoming weather as the real issue is picking the correct wax for the conditions during the event, not before it.
 Weather prediction is often the greatest challenge as identifying an appropriate wax in any given condition is usually straight forward.
-(At elite competitions, wax is tested the morning of the race (at least top finish) and then all of the skis are waxed quickly at the last moment, but this is not realistic for 99% of the racing that takes place).
+At elite competitions, wax is tested the morning of the race (at least top finish) and then all of the skis are waxed quickly at the last moment, but this is not realistic for 99% of the racing that takes place.
+Even then though, if the conditions are changing (getting skied in, warming, or starting to precipitate), a wax might be used that isn't testing the fastest at the moment.
+This is pretty common of course as conditions generally change significantly from early morning to the afternoon.